The Standells: Dirty Water

+Second and subsequent albums

 The follow-up studio album, Why Pick on Me — Sometimes Good Guys Don't Wear White, was released in November 1966 and included the single "Why Pick on Me", which peaked at No. 54 on the Billboard chart.
 Gary Lane left the Standells in 1966, and was replaced by bass guitarist Dave Burke.
-John Fleck (born John William Fleckenstein in Los Angeles, August 2, 1946 – October 18, 2017), formerly of Love, soon replaced Burke in early 1967.
+John Fleck (born John William Fleckenstein; in Los Angeles, August 2, 1946 – October 18, 2017), formerly of Love, soon replaced Burke in early 1967.
 The band then released their third album, The Hot Ones!
 In early 1967.
 It was simply a selection of popular songs that they covered.
 The band's fourth studio album, Try It, released in October 1967, contained the song "Riot on Sunset Strip", which had been released earlier in 1967 to support the soundtrack for the movie of the same name.
 The title track "Try It" was later recorded by Ohio Express and Cobra Killer.
 Picked by Billboard magazine to be the Standells' next hit, "Try It" was banned by Texas radio mogul Gordon McLendon, who deemed the record to have sexually suggestive lyrics.
 The Standells were asked by Art Linkletter to debate with McLendon on his House Party TV show in 1967.
 By most accounts, McLendon was handily defeated, but, by then, most radio stations had followed McLendon's lead and would not play the record.
 A third single released from this album, "Can't Help But Love You", would be the Standells last entry into the Billboard Hot 100, reaching No. 78, while also peaking at No. 9 in the Cashbox charts.

 In 1968, Dick Dodd left the band to pursue a solo career.
 The Standells continued to perform with a varying line-up thereafter, briefly including guitarist Lowell George who went on to play with Little Feat.